Advertisement

 5 / 7

 Donkor recommends keeping to a regular schedule that includes healthy eating and regular exercise whenever possible.
-Logging your calories is one way to help you stick to your eating plan, and keep the unwanted pounds at bay.
+Logging your calories is one way to help you stick to your eating plan.

-“You want to track the calories that you take in, and see how much you burn on a daily basis,” he says.
-If you’re looking to slim down before maintaining a steady weight, tracking your caloric intake can also help, suggest the results from one systemic review of 22 studies.
+“You want to track the calories that you take in and see how much you burn on a daily basis,” he says.
+If you’re looking to lose weight before maintaining a steady weight, tracking your caloric intake can also help, suggest the results from a 2021 systematic review of 59 studies published in Public Health Nutrition.

 bike, city, road, riding a bike, biking